 📖 Were you looking for our step-by-step guide to UN-installing your washer and dryer?

-Can you just arrange for installation?
+Should I just pay for installation?

 Getting a good deal on installation

 If you install a washer and/or dryer yourself and you run into problems, such as damaging your plumbing or a water leak, then you’re the one to blame.
-However, when you opt for professional installation, if there is a problem then the installers will address the problem and fix it.

 With that said, installing your own washer and dryer is completely doable, especially with some advanced preparation.
 Let’s take a step-by-step look at what you need to do to install a washer and dryer yourself.